Ground-Level Local Outcomes Research & Intelligence Analyzer

 Researcher

-Data note: Census and health data sourced from U.S. Census ACS, CDC PLACES, United for ALICE, County Health Rankings, USDA Food Access Research Atlas, and Zillow Home Value Index.
+Data note: Census and health data sourced from U.S. Census ACS, CDC PLACES, United for ALICE, County Health Rankings, USDA Food Access Research Atlas, Zillow Home Value Index, and Feeding America Map the Meal Gap.
 Agency recommendations and grant language are AI-generated and should be verified before citing.